rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 #One Sound After The Other

 When invented, language was a magical tool and our brain was thirsty for it.
-As a result, we went crazy naming everything we could: objects, actions, places, emotions.

-Everything meaningful around us got baptised.
+We went crazy naming everything we could.
+Objects, actions, places, emotions, everything meaningful got baptised.

 Let's dive on how humans may express structured languages.
 To simplify there are 3 ways: through our vocal chords, our brain or by writing.